ALLRiPPED/RPI-LightGun-Tool/README.md

 # RPI-LightGun-Tool
 WORK IN PROGRESS

-This is a tool to make using Lightguns as easy as possible.
+This is a tool to make using Lightguns on Retropie as easy as possible.

 ## FEATURES